GWSoftwareTools/VertexCover/README.md

 While this change was beneficial for the runtime from what our tests say so far (apparently constructors are really bad for performance), the runtime reduction was *only about 20%*.

-The rules described above on the other hand changed it by a factor of at least 10 each to put it into persepective.
+Some rules on the other hand changed it by a factor of at least 10 each to put it into persepective.